If you're looking for the best ultrawide monitor arm, you've come to the right place.

 This monitor arm from Vivo is a good shout if you've got a 'smaller' ultrawide monitor.
 It can fit up to 38" and support around 22lbs (9.98kg).

 That's pretty good, but granted not quite as good as the more expensive additions on this list, so probably best to be cautious when loading this up with anything that's right on the max weight.

-But for slightly lighter ultrawide monitors, and for the price, we think it's well worth checking out, especially if you want to save some cash for any of the best wireless mice or best wireless keyboards, or one of the best budget inkjet printers.
+But for slightly lighter ultrawide monitors, and for the price, we think it's well worth checking out, especially if you want to save some cash for any of the best wireless mice, best wireless keyboards, or one of the best budget inkjet printers.

 Best Ultrawide Monitor Arm Cheap Adjustable - HUANUO Single Arm

 Another solid option that can work with ultrawide monitors, but not the biggest and heaviest on the market, is this monitor arm from Huanuo.

-This brand make some seriously impressive monitor arms for reasonable prices, case in point, this supports up to 35" displays and up to 26lbs (12kg) all for under $100.
+This brand makes some seriously impressive monitor arms for reasonable prices, case in point, this supports up to 35" displays and up to 26lbs (12kg) all for under $100.

-Huanuo always seem to have some added cable management solution thrown into the mix too, but in this case they even have a USB port built into the stand itself.
+Huanuo always seems to have some added cable management solution thrown into the mix too, but in this case, they even have a USB port built into the stand itself.
 How useful that is, we don't really know, but it's a nice touch for the price point.